ADVERTISING

 Honorary chairwoman shaped education, science and culture for decades

-As the FDP Darmstadt announced, the district association warmly congratulates its honorary chairwoman Ruth Wagner on her 85th birthday on October 18, 2025.
-With energy, clarity, and humane approach, she has shaped Darmstadt, South Hesse, and Hesse for decades.
+The FDP Darmstadt announces that the district association warmly congratulates its honorary chairwoman Ruth Wagner on her 85th birthday on October 18, 2025.
+With energy, clarity, and human warmth, she has shaped Darmstadt, southern Hesse, and Hesse for decades.

-"Ruth Wagner, like few others, stands for advancement through education, for strong universities, a vibrant culture, and respectful political interaction.
-Her commitment is a role model for us," said Darmstadt FDP chairman Christoph Rohloff.
+“Ruth Wagner, like few others, stands for upward mobility through education, for strong universities, a vibrant culture and respectful political discourse.
+Her commitment is a role model for us,” explained Christoph Rohloff, chairman of the FDP in Darmstadt.

 Commitment to science and universities

-From 1999 to 2003, Ruth Wagner served as Hessian State Minister for Higher Education, Science, and the Arts, and also as Deputy Minister-President.
-Prior to that, she led the FDP parliamentary group in the state parliament from 1994 to 1999.
-She served as Vice President of the Hessian State Parliament from 1987 to 1991 and from 2003 to 2008.
+From 1999 to 2003, Ruth Wagner served as Hessian State Minister for Science and Art and simultaneously as Deputy Minister-President.
+Prior to this, she led the FDP parliamentary group in the Hessian State Parliament from 1994 to 1999.
+She served as Vice President of the Hessian State Parliament from 1987 to 1991 and again from 2003 to 2008.
 As State Chairwoman of the FDP Hesse (1995–2005), she strengthened the liberal voice in the state for over a decade.

-With the Hessian University Pact, Wagner provided important impetus in science policy for performance, profile building, and greater autonomy of universities.
-The subsequent legal autonomy of the Technical University of Darmstadt—adopted in 2004 and effective in 2005—was significantly paved by her work.
+With the Hessian Higher Education Pact, Wagner provided important impetus to science policy for performance, profile development, and greater autonomy of universities.
+The subsequent legal autonomy of the Technical University of Darmstadt – decided in 2004 and coming into effect in 2005 – was largely prepared by her work.

 Rooted in Darmstadt

-After completing her studies, Ruth Wagner became a teacher at the Viktoriaschule in Darmstadt and describes herself as a self-proclaimed "Heiner" (Heiner).
-Even after her active time in state politics, she maintained close ties to the region—including through her involvement with the Darmstadt Art Association and the Frankfurt RheinMain Cultural Fund.
+After completing her studies, Ruth Wagner taught at the Viktoria School in Darmstadt and describes herself as a self-proclaimed "Heinerin" (a native of Darmstadt).
+Even after her active time in state politics, she remained closely connected to the region – among other things through her involvement in the Darmstadt Art Association and the Frankfurt Rhine-Main Cultural Fund.

-She has received numerous awards for her many years of work, including the Grand Cross of Merit of the Federal Republic of Germany in 2006 and the Wilhelm Leuschner Medal of the State of Hesse in 2010.
+She has received numerous awards for her many years of service, including the Grand Cross of the Order of Merit of the Federal Republic of Germany in 2006 and the Wilhelm Leuschner Medal of the State of Hesse in 2010.